alukosdev/ccsp/laws/hipaa.md

 ==-

-## Enforcement
+!!!

-- HHS' Office for Civil Rights (OCR) is responsible for enforcing the Privacy and Security Rules.
+HHS' Office for Civil Rights (OCR) is responsible for enforcing the Privacy and Security Rules.
+!!!

 ## Noteworthy